-How long it takes to sort out your complaint can depend on how complex it is – and how long it takes to get all the information we need.
-If there’s just been a misunderstanding we can often sort things out very quickly.
-If things are more complex, it will probably take longer.
-It will also take longer if you or the business you’ve complained about don’t agree with what we say, and want an ombudsman to make a formal, final decision.
+We look at each case individually, so how long it takes to sort out your complaint depends on how complex it is – and how long it takes to get all the information we need.
+It will also take longer if you or the business don’t agree with our initial assessment, and want an ombudsman to make a formal, final decision.

 Putting things right

 If we decide a financial business has treated your business unfairly, we’ll tell them what they should do to put things right.
-Sometimes this is simply a case of getting the financial business to correct their mistake – for instance, if they’ve cancelled your insurance policy unfairly we might tell them to reinstate it.
+Sometimes the financial business simply needs to correct their mistake – for instance, if they’ve cancelled your insurance policy unfairly we might tell them to reinstate it.

 Sometimes we’ll ask the financial business to pay you compensation.
 This may be because we think your business lost out financially as a result of something they did wrong.